VasuBhardwaj-23/Healthcare-Supply-Chain-Inventory-Analytics/README.md

 - Field standardization
 - Business-rule validation

-The prepared datasets form the foundation for the SQL Server analytical layer and Power BI reporting model.
+The prepared datasets form the foundation for the **SQL Server analytical layer** and **Power BI reporting model**.

 ---

 # 📓 Python / Jupyter Analysis

-Python and Jupyter Notebooks were used for the initial data profiling and cleaning stage.
+Python and Jupyter Notebooks were used during the initial data profiling, data quality assessment, and cleaning stage.

 The notebooks cover: